blackbaud/bbui-angular/documentation/guides/create_record_page/README.md

 # Create a record page

-<p>Now that you've learned how to get a <a href="../start-a-project">SKY UX app up and running</a>, let's build a page with some content.
+<p>Now that you've learned how to get a <a href="../start-a-project">SKY UX app up and running</a>, and you can <a href="../authentication">authenticate with CRM</a>, let's build a page with some content.
 SKY UX applications feature two common page types: record pages and tabbed pages.</p>

 <p>Record pages usually display information about specific records in two distinct sections: a summary section and a tiles section.</p>